ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-04-etc-ecosystem-spotlight-hebeswap-part-ii/index.md

 ## How to Transform ETC into WETC on HebeSwap

-1. To transform ETC into the wrapped ETC token WETC, on HebeSwap, connect your wallet as explained in the previous section, then press on “Select a token”.
+1. To transform ETC into the wrapped ETC token WETC on HebeSwap connect your wallet as explained in the previous section then press “Select a token”.

 ![](13.png)